AdaCompNUS/CS4278-5478-MotionPlanning/README.md

 You may find the functions to save the results in base_planner.py.
 Some example control files can be found [here](./files/).

+## Submission
-Finally, submit a single zip archive and name it MatricNo-Lab1.zip.
+Submit a single zip archive and name it MatricNo-Lab1.zip.
 It contains 3 directories:
 - `Code`: your code
 - `Controls`: the control files for all testcases
 - `Report`: your report